GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/debug/_index.md

 ## Debugging with Skaffold

-`skaffold debug` acts like `skaffold dev`, but it configures containers in pods for debugging. as required for each container's runtime technology.
+`skaffold debug` acts like `skaffold dev`, but it configures containers in pods for debugging as required for each container's runtime technology.
 The associated debugging ports are exposed and labelled and port-forwarded to the local machine.
 Helper metadata is also added to allow IDEs to detect the debugging configuration parameters.